1,670: University Facility Naming Policy

 Naming Opportunities and Direct Gifts to the University

-In cases where the naming opportunity arises from a direct gift to the University, the proposal should have the concurrence of the Vice President for Development & Alumni Relations.
+In cases where the naming opportunity arises from a direct gift to the University, the proposal must have the concurrence of the Vice President for Development & Alumni Relations Relations and follow the protocol for submission.
 Review of proposals will include the following:

 - Naming opportunities based on contributions for new buildings, additions for interior or exterior locations, and major renovations or enhancements normally begin with a minimum gift or commitment equal to 50% of the cost of private funding needed for the project.